-One thing for sure, if a guy could do that, it would certainly save a lot of heartache, especially for beginning gardeners.
+One thing for sure, if a person could do that, it would certainly save a lot of heartache, especially for beginning gardeners.

 I had other problems with my gardening, of course, the local animals typically take a heavy toll from my harvest, and of course, weeding has always been a drag, less so for the raised beds perhaps, but no fun, especially the areas planted directly into the ground.
 Also, I never knew exactly how wet the roots were getting when I watered, nor whether I’d gotten the fertilizer and soil amendments deep enough to benefit all the roots.

-Too bad a fellow couldn’t have the control over a vegetable garden that he does with potted plants, I thought.
+Too bad a person no couldn’t have the control over a vegetable garden that he does with potted plants, I thought.
 Hmmmm.

 Okay, now I’ll cut to the chase.
-I found a way to cure ALL my gardening problems and to make vegetable gardening in general much, much easier even than in simple raised beds.
+I found a way to cure ALL my gardening problems and to make vegetable gardening in general much, much easier even than in simple raised beds: container gardening.

 What I did was collect a couple of dozen large plastic tubs that beef ranchers buy full of molasses for their cattle.